Top 6 Dark Pokemon Cards: Team Rocket Returns Expansion

-It took a long time to decide whether Dragonite should be number one or two today; this thing has some awesome traits.
-Like Tyranitar, it needs to be evolved twice and begins with 120 Hit Points.
+This Stage 2 has some awesome traits.
+Like Tyranitar, it begins with 120 Hit Points.
 Unlike Tyranitar, it only takes two energy to retreat, and has two resistances, Grass and Fighting.

 1. Dark Muk

-Dark Muk has no resistance, only 70 HP, and a weakness to Psychic.
+Dark Muk has no resistance, 70 HP, and a weakness to Psychic.
 Why on earth is it number one?
-Well, first, it only need to be evolved once to use, and it has a low retreat cost.
-Then, you've got Poke-Body Sticky Goo, which adds two energy to the retreat cost of your opponent.
+Well, it only needs to be evolved once, and has a low Retreat Cost.

+- Then, you've got Poke-Body Sticky Goo, which adds two energy to the Retreat Cost of your opponent.

-Slimy Water, for any two energy, deals 10 damage times the number of energy in your opponent's retreat cost.
+- (2 energy) Slimy Water nets 10 damage times the number of energy in your opponent's Retreat Cost.
 Thanks to Sticky Goo, this will be at least 20, but often deals 30, 40, or even 50 damage.

-Acidic Poison also takes two energy, though one has to be Grass.
-It hits for a whopping, incredible..
+- (2 energy) Acidic Poison hits for a whopping, incredible..
 10 damage.
-However, it burns and poisons your foe, making them take severe damage each turn.
+However, it Burns and Poisons your foe, making them take severe damage each turn.

-Dark Muk should first poison and burn your foes, then finish them off with Slimy Water.
-It makes it almost impossible for foes to retreat, while being able to do so easily itself, making it a fearsome foe to face.
+Dark Muk should first Poison and Burn your foes, then finish them off with Slimy Water.
+It makes it almost impossible for foes to retreat, while being able to do so easily itself, cementing itself as the most lethal Dark Pokemon.